blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_intro.md

-The standard way to predict “partisan lean” for any district, old or new: break it into precincts with known voting history (usually a combination of recent presidential, house and governor races) and then aggregate those results to estimate expected results in the district.
+The standard way to predict “partisan lean” for any district, old or new: break it into precincts with known voting history (usually a combination of recent presidential, house and governors races) and then aggregate those results to estimate expected results in the district.
 We’ll call this the “historical model.”